bbauska/meta-react-basics/README.md

   width="50%" />
 </p>

-With this in mind, let's come back to that line in the stateful component.
-Notice that the syntax used is similar to the array destructuring example you just examined but with an interesting bit of code.
-React.useState.
+<p>With this in mind, let's come back to that line in the stateful component.
+Notice that the
+syntax used is similar to the array destructuring example you just examined but with an interesting bit of code.
+React.useState.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-l.
 (172) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->